 - Chase is partnering with The Club to build and run its lounge network.
 The Club operates lounges in 14 domestic airports and two international airports.

-- Chase has announced its first three locations for Chase Sapphire Lounges, including LaGuardia Airport in New York, Boston Logan International Airport and Hong Kong International Airport.
+- Chase announced its first three locations for Chase Sapphire Lounges, including LaGuardia Airport in New York, Boston Logan International Airport and Hong Kong International Airport.

 - The lounges will provide food, drink, art, entertainment and wellness amenities.

-What Will the Lounge Experience Look Like?
+What Will a Chase Lounge Experience Offer?

 Again, it's impossible to say what your lounge experience will be like at a Chase Sapphire Lounge until we hear more from Chase.